-Step 6: At the end please paste your license request content from Step 2 and Please read and confirm the EULA agreement, which contains vital information about licenses.
+Step 6: At the end please paste your license request content (including header and footer lines) from Step 2 and Please read and confirm the EULA agreement, which contains vital information about licenses.
 For companies, if necessary, in the Order Notes you can add additional information/reference, e.g. for your accounting department.